Treeki/CMap/README.markdown

 ## Brush Tool:

 - Picking of items below the cursor (Could be added to CCommandToolBase?)
-- Proper previewing of walls and regions while placing
 - Larger brushes

 ## Other Editing Features: